flavioalberti/flaski1.github.io/_posts/2019-03-20-a-serverless-blog.md

 This is a simple guide how to upload contents in THRON [link](https://help.thron.com/hc/en-us/articles/203722971-How-to-create-new-content)

 ## Create a new post and use your images/video
-Create a new post and include the thron content using the *player*.
+Create a new post and include the THRON content using the *player*.
 Here some examples:

 A responsive image embedded on the page